orb-community/orb-website/docs/docs.md

 These status are related to the agent's last activity (heartbeat):

-🟣 `new` means that the agent never received a heartbeat (never ran).
+🟣 `new` means that the agent never sent a heartbeat (i.e. has never connected to the control plane)

-🟢 `online` means that the agent is receiving heartbeats right now (is running and healthy).
+🟢 `online` means that the agent is sending heartbeats right now (is running and healthy).

-⚪ `offline` means that the agent received a heartbeat saying it is going offline.
+⚪ `offline` means that the control plane received a heartbeat saying that the agent is going offline.

-🟠 `stale` means that the agent has not received a heartbeat for 5 minutes without having received a heartbeat stating that it would go offline
+🟠 `stale` means that the control plane has not received a heartbeat for 5 minutes (without having received a heartbeat stating that it would go offline)

 #### Policies Status